geographika/getting-started-with-mapserver/workshop/content/docs/introduction/openlayers.md

 }),
 ```

-Map name to show all layers
+The `LAYERS`parameter can be set to the Mapfile `MAP NAME` to show all layers, or you can add individual
-Or define individually
+layers using a comma-separated list of `LAYER NAME`.

 ## WMS